zed/imunify360-doc/docs/command_line_interface/README.md

 </div>

-This command allows to view or edit actual IPs in the <span class="notranslate">Black List</span>.
+This command allows you to view or edit actual IPs in the <span class="notranslate">Black List</span>.

 Usage: